YaSuenag/jmxclient/README.md

   Information on the management interface of the MBean java.lang:type=Memory:
+  Information on the management interface of the MBean java.lang:name=G1 Eden Space,type=MemoryPool:
+  Information on the management interface of the MBean java.lang:name=G1 Old Gen,type=MemoryPool:
   Information on the management interface of the MBean java.nio:name=mapped,type=BufferPool:
   Information on the management interface of the MBean java.util.logging:type=Logging:
+  Information on the management interface of the MBean java.lang:name=G1 Old Generation,type=GarbageCollector:
   Information on the management interface of the MBean java.lang:type=ClassLoading:
   Information on the management interface of the MBean